 Getting the lowest auto loan rate possible is one of the most important steps of the car-shopping process.
 However, the terms of a car loan can be overlooked when you are searching for the perfect car at the right price.
 And if you aren’t informed, it can cost you big, especially when you choose dealer financing.

-When shopping for auto loan rates, being informed and knowing what rates you qualify for will help you save money — especially when you are financing your auto loan through a dealership.
-Don’t fear, there are ways to get a lower rate on an auto loan financed through a dealership!
+When shopping for auto loan rates, being informed and knowing which rates you qualify for will help you save money.
+But have no fear, there are ways to get a lower rate on an auto loan financed through a dealership.

 How Dealer-Financed Auto Loan Rates Are Determined

-According to Cars.com, dealerships use multiple factors to determine interest rates for auto loans:
+Dealerships use multiple factors to determine interest rates for auto loans, according to Cars.com:

-- The lender the car dealership works with.
-Depending on which bank or credit union the automaker is partnered with, the rates offered can vary.
+- Lender: Depending on which bank or credit union the automaker is partnered with, the rates offered can vary.

-- The type of car and the vehicle’s model year.
-Brand new cars generally receive the lowest rates.
+- Vehicle make, model and year: Brand-new cars generally receive the lowest rates.
 Auto loans for used cars generally come at higher interest rates.
 Also, the older a car is, the higher the interest rate offered.

-- The loan’s term.
-While automakers have recently extended zero percent financing to longer-term loans for promotions, generally speaking, the longer a car loan, the higher the interest rate.
+- Loan terms: Though some automakers have recently extended 0-percent financing to longer-term loans for promotions, generally speaking, the longer a car loan, the higher the interest rate.

 How to Get a Lower Rate on an Auto Loan at a Car Dealership

-If dealership financing is your only option, then negotiating might be the best way to get a lower rate on an auto loan.
-If you feel the interest rate is too high, you might be offered a lower interest rate simply by asking.
+If dealership financing is your only option, then negotiating might be the easiest way to get the best auto loans possible for your circumstances.
+If you feel the interest rate is too high, you might be offered a lower interest rate for your car financing simply by asking.

 Increase Your Down Payment

-The larger the car down payment you can afford to put toward your purchase, the lower your car loan rate will be.
+The larger the car down payment you can afford to put toward your purchase, the lower your car loan rate will be; that goes for both new and used car loans.
 The less money the lender risks, the more comfortable it will be loaning it out.
 This translates into the lender rewarding your responsibility with a lower interest rate.
-The ideal car down payment is at least 20 percent of the projected loan amount.

 Set Up Automatic Payments